YourFreindlyNeghboirhoodCod/codOS/README.md

 you must use a github getter to install this OS, use pastebin get wPtGKMam github to get the github program! then once you have gotten it, just type github YourFreindlyNeghboirhoodCod codOS move downloads/codOS into the main folder, then move startup out of codOS into the main folder

-HOW TO CHANGE PASSWORD:
-once you've installed codOS, the default password is 0000, then you can just edit startup and find the "pass" varaible, just edit that then ur good :D